 The New Weird is a blog about all things weird, wonderful and most importantly, historic.
 We aim to shed light on to the weird histories of unusual places, conspiracy theories, curious artefacts and murders to provide insight into the ways in which the strange, the extraordinary and the macabre aspects of history has influenced our thinking today.
 Here at The New Weird, we are passionate about learning about the skeletons which lurk in the dark closet of human history.
 We also want to create a positive community of people who share our love for all things weird and wonderful where we can discuss, learn and challenge each other to delve deeper into the weird!

 The New Weird was initially created as a creative outlet for the founder Lois to explore different aspects of stranger histories.
 The New Weird was launched in January 2018.
-It’s a new year and we’ve got lots of exciting things planned.
-Stay tuned!

 Who is Lois?